motokimura/pytorch_quantization_fx/README.md

 ## TODOs

+- [ ] Add a table to show model accuracy and performance
 - [ ] Add more options for QAT (observer, etc.)
 - [ ] Add models
 - [ ] Use Docker